Skip to main content

 Register Transaction

-Call PATCH /v2/register-tx with the signed transaction hash/hex.
+Call PATCH /v3/register-tx with the signed transaction hash/hex.
 This allows Gateway to track your order and provide status updates.

-The body shape varies by route: onramp carries bitcoin_tx_hex (and/or bitcoin_txid); offramp and tokenSwap both carry evm_txhash.
+The body shape varies by route: onramp carries bitcoin_tx_hex (and/or bitcoin_txid); offramp and tokenSwap carry src_tx_hash + src_chain (a 0x… hash on EVM, a Base58 signature on Solana).

 6